Ernanm280/deploying-ad/README.md

 **1. Create a Domain Admin User**
 ---

-I begin by opening an `RDP` session to the **DC-1** VM using the original admin user created in Azure, but with domain credentials `mydomain.com\<yourcreatedcredentials>` and password.
+I begin by opening a Remote Desktop session to the **DC-1** VM using the original admin user created in Azure, but with domain credentials `mydomain.com\<yourcreatedcredentials>` and password.
 Once logged into the VM, I ran **Active Directory Users and Computers (ADUC)** as an administrator.

 <img width="871" height="561" alt="Screenshot 2026-04-11 175157" src="https://github.com/user-attachments/assets/1ca449f4-7cf6-42d1-9308-51dcd98b4555" />